Call for Competition

 OFFSITE-ONLINE TRACKS

-Competitors are provided with sensors data and use them to estimate the user position.
+Competitors in offsite competitions are provided with sensors data and use them to estimate the user position.
 Competitors calibrate their algorithms in advance using ground truth reference data (testing trials) and compete using new unreferenced data (scoring trials).
 Competitors run their trials through the EvaalAPI in online mode to emulate the causal, real-time behaviour of onsite Tracks.
 Scoring trials are run on a Track-specific day.
+See the paper "Offsite evaluation of localization systems: criteria, systems and results from IPIN 2021--22 competitions" for a conceptual overview.
+Prizes are awarded for a total worth to be announced.

 Track 3 – Smartphone: A pedestrian walking under realistic conditions in buildings with possibly small outdoor parts, using data provided by a conventional smartphone.